UnionInternationalCheminsdeFer/OSDM/spec/on-demand-services.md

 ## Use Cases <a name="useCases">

-A retailer requests a trip offer collection where trhe first mile can be made via an On-Demand-Service.
+A consumer of a trip offer collection where the first mile can be made via an On-Demand-Service.
 The retailer expects a complete offer and the distributor to handle the connection to the provider of the On-Demand-Service.

+The consumer can search for available vehicles that can provide the service.
+He can select a service which becomes blocked for other consumers.
+The consumer can start the usage of the service with the allocated vehicle.
+The consumer can end the usage of the service with the vehicle in use.

+The providers may have implemented different pricing and payment schemes:

+        - prepayed fixed price or included in an overall admission booking part
+        - prepayed with pay per use and a refund on unused time or distance
+        - postpayment with pay per use based on time or distance

 ### offer/booking <a name="booking">